mkaszubowski/reefpoints/README.md

 * Upload the image(s) to [imgur](http://imgur.com/) and grab the URL.
 Be sure to include the image with HTTPS.

+The maximum width for an image is `840px`.

+## Tags ##

+Tags will become categories once your post is published.
+Please refer to existing tags when tagging your post.
+This will ensure that we don't have multiple variations of the same tag (i.e., `ember` vs `Ember`).

 ## Legal ##